-3. If it was not already done during CloudPlatform installation, you should set a new root administrator password.
+3. You should set a new root administrator password.
 If you chose basic setup, you'll be prompted to create a new password right away.
-If you chose experienced user, use the steps in Changing the Root Password on page 22.
+If you chose experienced user, use the steps in Section 6.1.4, "Changing the Root Password".